 As was shown in Table 27, the likelihoods of extreme 1 h down-ramp (more than 2.5 GW) during high wind speed day are not very different for the different storm shut-down types, although the 2 GW-level down-ramp likelihoods are reduced compared to moderate and deep types (considering the 4.4 GW scenarios).
 A very clear reason for this was not found; however, it seems that during the extreme ramps cases there can be an unfortunate correlation of ramps between the 2.3 GW and additional installations.
 An example of this can be seen in Figure 44: when looking only at the additional installations (3rd subplot), the Deep type shows smoother storm operation compared to the 25 direct cut-off.
 However, it can be seen in the same subplot that the storm shut-down of the additional Deep type correlates with the shut-down operation of the 2.3 GW of installations.
-As a result, on the aggregate 4.4 GW-level, the 1 h ramp of the Deep scenario is more severe than the 25 direct cut-off scenario.
-This unfortunate lag (additional installations ramping down first and the 2.3 GW later) is related to the wind speed in the additional installations increasing before the wind speeds in the 2.3 GW locations increase (bottom subplot of Figure 44).
+As a result, on the aggregate 4.4 GW-level, the 1 h ramp of the Deep scenario is more severe than the 2.3 GW later) is related to the wind speed in the additional installations increasing before the wind speeds in the 2.3 GW locations increase (bottom subplot of Figure 44).